 The second half calls to the Javanese piece.
 Using cedar to refocus on the woodiness it modulates the energy of the early moments.
 The use of the botanical musk of ambrette is inspired.
 It adds just the right amount of muskiness to swirl around the woodier vetiver.
 Together with the smokiness it feels like Mr. Bogart smoking a cigarette underneath the light of a lamp.

-Voyage has 10-12 hour longevity and moderate sillage.
+Vetiver has 10-12 hour longevity and average sillage.

 Disclosure: This review was based on a sample provided by Hiram Green.